 Quadrant III is for time pressured distractions.
 They may not be as important, but someone wants it now.

 Quadrant IV is for those activities that yield little of any value.
 These are activities that are often used for taking a break from time pressured and important activities.

 The grid has many applications however two will be suggested here:

 The first use of the grid is to take your current ‘to-do’ list and sort all the activities into the appropriate box.
 Then, assess the amount of time you have to accomplish the lists and, if necessary, reallocate activities.

 The second approach is a one-week assessment strategy.
 Make six copies of the grid (on page 4) and use one grid for each day of the week, listing each activity and time spent on each task.

-If you find yourself struggling with time management, try filling out a Weekly Calendar to see “where your time goes.”
+If you find yourself struggling with time management, try filling out a Weekly Calendar (Google calendar, a physical planner, or any other tool that works for you) to see “where your time goes.”
 Below, we have illustrated the current and “ideal” breakdowns of time management for a student who is working to improve their time management skills.

 Keep in mind that “ideal” time management is different for every person.
 You know your needs best!